jackrwright/PlexAPI/README.md

 }

 ```
-When PlexAPI.checkForAuthToken() gets a valid auth token, it posts a ntotification that your app should listen for.
+When PlexAPI.checkForAuthToken() gets a valid auth token, it posts a notification that your app should listen for.
 This can be set up in viewDidLoad:

 ```swift
 override func viewDidLoad() {